 “Most of our families have spent years without secure housing, sleeping on couches or floors, never sure if they’re going to have a place to stay the next night,” said LaTanya Gray, Senior Director of Early Childhood for the Primo Center for Women and Children.
 Newly relocated to the South Side, the Primo Center provides housing and services to over 500 homeless families in Chicago a year.

-HomeWorks partners: AIDS Foundation, Beacon Therapeutic, Catholic Charities, Chicago Coalition for the Homeless, CSH, Facing Forward to End Homelessness, Heartland Alliance, Primo Center for Women and Children, Unity Parenting and Counseling Center
+HomeWorks partners: AIDS Foundation, Beacon Therapeutic, Catholic Charities, Chicago Coalition for the Homeless, CSH, Facing Forward to End Homelessness, Heartland Alliance, Inner Voice, New Moms, Primo Center for Women and Children, Unity Parenting and Counseling Center

-The HomeWorks campaign gratefully acknowledges project-specific grant support from the Polk Bros.
+The HomeWorks campaign gratefully acknowledges project-specific grant support from The Chicago Community Trust and the Polk Bros.
 Foundation.